theycallmethetailor/js-function-scopes/README.md

 var globalvar = 'by'
 ```

 This is a good example why `let` is safer to use.
-It atleast lets you know when you're re-declaring it.
+It at least lets you know when you're re-declaring it.

 ### Local Scope